ellipsisComma/weird-waves/README.md

 Setting the seek bar's maximum to equal the audio's duration in seconds (rounded up) would increase the resolution to perfect 1-second intervals for every show of any length, and would simplify any script where the seek bar is updated (instead of having to calculate the time as a percentage, all values would just be the audio's current time).

 This has limited benefit when seeking with pointer controls, because the seek bar's resolution is partly limited by the screen resolution.
 It also makes seeking with keyboard controls *much* slower.
 An extra keyboard control could be added, e.g. holding Shift to change from 1-second intervals to 10-second intervals, but no other part of the app deviates from expected keyboard controls and the extra control would have to be clearly explained to all users.

+### Livestream widget

+A livestreamer-friendly widget version of the site was previously available at `./stream/widget.html`.
+The widget only included the Booth, Archive, and Settings sections (including the copyright-safe setting, copied from the index's Streaming section).
+The main reason for having a separate page was due to the open-source broadcast software, OBS, treating all media as infinitely-long streaming media.
+This prevented it from properly retrieving time-related data about audio files and exposing that data through Media Element API properties like `.duration` and `.currentTime`.

+This problem with OBS now seems to be fixed (aside from when viewing a local copy of Weird Waves in OBS), so the stream widget has been removed.
+The downside is that the main site isn't as focused as the stream widget was, but there are two further upsides:

+* no longer any need to include show audio durations in `archive.js`
+* browser source CSS recommendations can be made consistent with the main page's CSS